yingweiwo

 Absorption, Distribution and Excretion

-_In vitro_, roxadustat is a substrate for CYP2C8 and UGT1A9 enzymes.
-Roxadustat is primarily metabolized to hydroxy-roxadustat and roxadustat O-glucuronide.
-Unchanged roxadustat was the major circulating component in human plasma and detectable metabolites in human plasma constituted less than 10% of total drug-related material exposure.
-No human-specific metabolites were observed but roxadustat O-glucuronide was detected in human urine sample.
+In vitro studies have shown that roxadustat is a substrate of CYP2C8 and UGT1A9 enzymes.
+Roxadustat is primarily metabolized to hydroxyroxadustat and roxadustat O-glucuronide.
+The unchanged roxadustat is the main circulating component in human plasma, and detectable metabolites in human plasma account for less than 10% of total drug-related substance exposure.
+No human-specific metabolites were observed, but roxadustat O-glucuronide was detected in human urine samples.

 Biological Half-Life

-The mean effective half-life of roxadustat is approximately 15 hours in patients with CKD.
+The mean effective half-life of roxadustat in patients with chronic kidney disease is approximately 15 hours.

 Toxicity/Toxicokinetics